 - It needs to be external to any form of professional and routine aspects

-These conditions basically are exclusive of email exchanges, or replications of existing content and any form of content that has been created according to the commercial context in mind.
+These conditions basically are exclusive of email exchanges, replications of existing content, and any form of content that has been created according to the commercial context in mind.

 Elements of Social Media

 While ‘Social Media’ appears to be an umbrella term, it sure is a lot more than that.
 In fact, Social media can be determined by two basic elements of categorization: Media Research and Social Processes.
 These categories include: